guarani/git-tips/README.md

 # List all the json files that have been added by mybranch since it parted ways from master.
 git diff --name-only master...mybranch -- '*.json'

+# DELETE all the json files that have been added by mybranch since it parted ways from master.
+git diff --name-only master...mybranch -- '*.json' | xargs rm   # Warning: This DELETES files.

 ```